tomswinburne/POPS-Regression/README.md

 # POPSRegression
-Regression scheme from the paper
+Linear regression scheme from the paper

 *Parameter uncertainties for imperfect surrogate models in the low-noise regime*